-My initial plan was to see if I could cancel the G-Suite plan and get a refund on the $1,500, which would have made this an insane bonus.
-Unfortunately, I don’t think that’s possible based on what some friends have told me, but the $1,500 worth of G-Suite credit is still good for me to use on this blog (I use G-Suite for my business email and storage now, and with the $1,500 worth of credits that I’ve purchased, I basically can cover those expenses for the next decade).
+The $1,500 worth of G-Suite credit is good for me to use on this blog.
+I use G-Suite for my business email and storage now, and with the $1,500 worth of credits that I’ve purchased, I basically can cover those expenses for the next decade.

 Total Points I Earned From Credit Card Signup Bonuses in 2018: 620,000

-- You can put personal expenses on business credit cards.
-A lot of people are reluctant to get business credit cards because they think that only business expenses can go on them.
-The truth is that there’s no actual requirement that your business credit cards only have business expenses on them.
-In any event, none of the credit card companies care what type of expenses go on the card.
-Note that if you have an actual business, it makes sense to only put business expenses on one particular card for accounting purposes.
-If you have a business that is incorporated in some way, you should also not mix any business or personal expenses for liability reasons.
-Of the 9 business cards I got in 2018, only 1 is used exclusively for business purposes.
-The rest pretty much only have or had personal expenses on them.
+Note that if you have an actual business, it makes sense to only put business expenses on those particular cards for accounting purposes.
+If you have a business that is incorporated in some way, you should also not mix any business or personal expenses for legal liability reasons.
+Of the business cards I got in 2018, only 1 is used exclusively for business purposes.
+The rest are used as I see fit.

 The Cards My Wife Got In 2018

-My wife has always been more of a passive credit card user, and she pretty much only gets cards when I tell her to do so.
-We didn’t open any cards for her in the first half of the year since she was in the middle of buying a dental practice and we didn’t want any credit lines of credit or hard pulls messing up her practice loan approvals.
+My wife has always been more of a passive credit card user and she pretty much only gets cards when I tell her to do so.
+We didn’t open any cards for her in the first half of the year since she was in the middle of buying a dental practice and we didn’t want any new credit lines or hard pulls messing up her practice loan approvals.